4 pole brushless DC motor animation

 The inrush current is limited to a safe value because the gate voltage rises slowly by the capacitor.

-Anti spark circuit built into the motor controller 36V
+Anti spark circuit built into the battery pack

 Building the anti spark circuit into the battery pack is only possible when the battery pack has a power switch.
 Note that in this case we need an additional battery charge input connector.
 The circuit can’t be used to prevent sparks from the battery charger connector.
 For this purpose another anti spark circuit has been developed, see here.